 An EPD is a standardised and verified way of quantifying the environmental impacts of a product based on a consistent set of rules that have been developed through a stakeholder consultation process.
 It contains information on the material composition of the product, the product’s carbon footprint and other environmental indicators.
 Read the thinkstep blog post about our EPD accreditation.

 "It is not just a matter of designing better objects, though that is of course necessary.
 We must design better ways of doing things."

 Our environmental ethos also takes into account the wellbeing of our team.
 We believe family comes first and work second, we work to feed our families but our work must also feed us.
 It must develop our skills and mind and give us a sense of pride that we are moving something along together.

 Our new building is much more satisfying to work in as it has underfloor heating (by means of energy efficient pump) and has copious amounts of natural light flooding the work spaces.
 Every Friday we get together for a shared lunch and share stories from the week.

 The materials we use

 - All bamboo (our primary material) is secondary product, from renewable forests in China grown as a food source.
 We have visited these plantations and are satisfied with the quality of their systems.

 - Harmful toxins are avoided throughout.
 Bamboo plywood and MDF boards with an E0 glue rating are used, so there are no risks from formaldehyde.
-Where a finish is required, natural oils and water-based paints are used.
+Where a finish is required water-based paints are used.

 - All products are designed to generate a minimal amount of wastage and are nested as closely as possible when cut.